projectcalico/calico/v3.6/security/kubernetes-network-policy.md

 ### Value

 Kubernetes network policy lets developers secure access to and from their applications using the same simple language they use to deploy them.
 Developers can focus on their applications without understanding low-level networking concepts.
-Enabling developers to easily secure their applications using network policies, supports a shift left DevOps environment.
+Enabling developers to easily secure their applications using network policies supports a shift left DevOps environment.

 ### Features